Northrop F-20A Tigershark - Germany Abroad

 The F-20 incorporated numerous improvements, including a more powerful General Electric F404 turbofan engine, the advanced AN/APG-67(V) radar set, and a variety of air-to-air and air-to-ground weapons including the AIM-9P Sidewinder, AIM-7M Sparrow, AGM-65 Maverick and various dumb munitions including bombs and rockets.
 The F-20 also had two 20mm M-39 cannons mounted in the nose, with a total of 450 rounds.
 It also boasted a significant amount of parts commonality with the F-5 and T-38 series of aircraft, which significantly reduced manufacturing and maintenance costs, particularly for nations who already operated these types.

-Tests were conducted by WTD 61 throughout 1984 at Edward AFB in California where it was determined that the F-20 was unsuitable for the needs of the German Air Force who instead opted to pursue the F-4F ICE in the short term and the Eurofighter Typhoon for the long term.
+Flight tests were conducted by WTD 61 at Edward AFB in California, 1983 and evaluation of the aircraft was carried out until 1984 where it was determined that the F-20 was unsuitable for the needs of the German Air Force who instead opted to pursue the F-4F ICE modernisation in the short term and the Eurofighter Typhoon for the long term.
 Ultimately, the F-20 Tigershark failed to secure any major contracts, and the program was cancelled in 1986.
 The F-20 could make an interesting addition to the German tech tree as it was a private venture by Northrop and was never adopted by any country.

 Specifications